Samoyed Diabetes Support Food Guide: Breed Risk, Nutrients, and Label Checks

 Pause diet changes and ask first if symptoms are painful, worsening, recurrent, medically unexplained, or tied to medication or prescription food.

-Common mistakes in this search intent
+Common mistakes in this food decision

 Mistake 1: trusting the breed label first